christofolo/christofolo.github.io/musictheory.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qpQ6c0NotCY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Part 13: Introduction to Intervals - Why is the Major Scale called "major" and why is the Minor Scale "minor"?
+## Chapter 13: Introduction to Intervals - Why is the Major Scale called "major" and why is the Minor Scale "minor"?

 Why are "Major Scales" considered Major and why are "Minor Scales" considered Minor?
 The answer lies in the distance between the Tonic and the 3rd note.